-The Fed is currently buying $85 billion in Treasury and mortgage bonds a month in a move that has kept long-term rates near record lows and supported economic recovery.
-The program has been a boost to stock markets, since low interest rates make equities and commodities a more attractive investment.
+Since late last year, the Fed has been buying $85 billion in Treasury and mortgage bonds a month in a move that has kept long-term rates near record lows and supported economic recovery.

-Benchmark crude for August delivery was down 26 cents to $104.29 per barrel in electronic trading on the New York Mercantile Exchange.
-The near-month contract for the benchmark grade fell 15 cents to close at $104.55 a barrel on the Nymex on Monday.
+In energy trading, benchmark crude fell 29 cents to $104.41 per barrel in electronic trading on the New York Mercantile Exchange.
+The contract fell 79 cents to close at $104.70 Friday in New York.

 Follow Pamela Sampson on Twitter at http://twitter.com/pamelasampson